 The final PhD examination takes the form of a seminar presented to the department.
-This presentation is announced according to the Graduate College policy.
+This presentation is announced according to the Graduate College Policy.
 Questions, comments, and discussion will follow.
 After the seminar, the candidate will meet with the committee for the final dissertation defense.
-The PhD degree is not awarded until the dissertation is signed.
+The PhD degree is not awarded until the dissertation is approved by the Committee via the ProQuest Committee Verification system.
 In some cases, extensive revisions may be required.
 The candidate should work with the Dissertation Chair and Committee to complete the revisions.